Business Owners using Personal Investment & Credit

 76% of all the firms said they resolved financial challenges by using their personal assets

 Source: 2016 Small Business Credit Survey; Federal Reserve Banks of Atlanta, Boston, Chicago, Cleveland, Dallas, Kansas City, Minneapolis, New York, Philadelphia, Richmond, San Francisco, and St. Louis.

-When it came to obtaining business financing, principals reported using their personal credit/finances in order to secure business loans/line of credit.
+When it came to obtaining business financing, principals reported using their personal credit/finances to secure business loans/line of credit.
 As might be expected, the smaller the firm was, the more they relied upon personal assets rather than outside financing.

-- Many owners still do not understand that their business credit is reported separately from their personal credit.
+- Many still do not understand that their business credit is reported separately from their personal credit.

 - There is a lack of information made available to business owners, they may think that business credit is built the same as personal credit.
 Some owners do not realize the importance of company credit until they apply for a loan or line of credit through a vendor and get denied or offered a loan with exorbitant fees.

 - Nearsightedness – Building and establishing business credit takes time and effort, it’s likely the last thing on your mind.
 It may be easier for a business in a bind to take out a loan with a personal guarantee.